ON THE GO AND HIS JOCKEY JAMES REVELEY WIN THE 2018 YEAR’S MOST SPECTACULAR JUMPS RACES!

-Over a week-end, Auteuil racecourse hosts 10 hurdles races and 6 steeplechase races (find out more at the bottom of the page), including the Grand Steeple-Chase de Paris, which lends its name to this weekend of thrilling horseracing action!
+Over a week-end, Auteuil racecourse hosts 10 hurdles races and 6 steeplechase races, including the Grand Steeple-Chase de Paris, which lends its name to this weekend of thrilling horseracing action!

 The Grand Steeple-Chase de Paris is a highly spectacular race, and one of the year’s most important sporting events.

 The world’s most talented thoroughbreds coupled with highly experienced jockeys launch themselves onto the 3-mile 6-furlong course, the longest steeplechase course at Auteuil, which is dotted with 23 obstacles of various sizes and difficulties.